Skip to main content

 • All medications shall be delivered by a parent or guardian to the school nurse where the medications will be kept in the school clinic.
 Medications may not be kept in the classroom or administered by a teacher in the classroom.

-• Non prescription medications (over the counter - OTC) must come in the original container, accompanied by a parent note and consent form requesting medication be dispensed by health personnel.
-These medications will be administered as directed on the label, unless otherwise directed from the doctor in writing.
-After 10 days of use a note from the doctor is required.
-(Ex. of OTC meds: tylenol, advil, mucinex, cough syrups, cough drops etc.)
+• These medications will be administered as directed on the label, unless otherwise directed by the doctor in writing.
+A medication authorization from the doctor is required before any medication is administered in the school setting by school staff (Ex. of OTC meds: Tylenol, Advil, Mucinex, cough syrups, cough drops etc.)

 Prescription Medications: All prescription medications must be brought into the clinic and picked up by an adult.
 All prescription medication will be logged in on the day received, noting name, dose, and number of pills.
-Prescription bottles must be current, within 45 days of being filled by a pharmacist.
-These will be kept in a locked cabinet in the nurse's office at all times.
+Prescription bottles must be current, within 30 days of being filled by a pharmacist.
+These will be always kept in a locked cabinet in the nurse’s office.
 A reminder note will be sent home with the student to inform the parent of the need for refill medications.
 Medications will not be accepted if not in their correct containers, and a parent will be called to come to pick up the medication.
 The school health personnel will make themselves familiar with the type of medication being taken to help be prepared for any adverse reactions or problems.

 ANY controlled substances:

-• Must be brought to school by the parent/guardian.
+• Must be brought to school by the parent/guardian, do not send these medications to school with your child.

 • It MUST be in the original container, and